himaprasoonpt/rnn-tf-transfer-learning/README.md

 # rnn-tf-transfer-learning
-Examples of Transfer Learning in Recurrent Networks using RNN
+Examples of Transfer Learning in Recurrent Networks using tensorflow